Fourier Transform of the Stretched Exponential Function: Analytic Error Bounds, Double Exponential Transform, and

-For $\beta<1$, the series (\ref{Elow}) constitute asymptotic expansions \cite{Cop65,BlHa86}.
-In Appendix~\ref{Atrunc-small} it is shown that the modulus of the remainder is not larger than that of the first neglected term.
+For $\beta\ge1$, the series~(\ref{Elow}) converge for all values of~$\omega$.
+For $\beta<1$, they are \textit{asymptotic expansions}, which means \cite{Cop65,BlHa86} they diverge, but when truncated at the right place nevertheless provide useful approximations.
+An upper bound for the truncation error of the asymptotic series is derived in Appendix~\ref{ABlow}.
+It is shown that the modulus of the remainder is not larger than that of the first neglected term.
 This improves upon a weaker and unproven estimate in Ref.~\cite{ChSt91}.
-To minimize the truncation error, the summation must be terminated just \textit{before} the smallest term.
+To minimize the truncation error, the summation must be terminated just \textit{before} the term with the smallest modulus.

-\subsection{\boldmath Large $\omega$ Expansion}
+\subsection{\boldmath Large-$\omega$ expansion}

 A complementary series expansion for large $\omega$ can be derived by expanding the $\exp(-t^\beta)$ term in (\ref{Eft}).
 Using